ernstlab/CNEP/README.md

 Running CNEP involves seven steps.
 The second set is generating a set of sampled positions for training.
 The third is creating training files for calling Liblinear.
 The fourth step is calling Liblinear on each training file.
 The fifth step is generating predictions for portions of each chromosome.
 The sixth step is combining predictions from different portions of the same chromosome and label set.
 The seventh step is to average predictions based on different label sets.

-### Step 1 Prepare Input Files
+### Step 1: Prepare Input Files

+The input files and directories are specified in Constants.java.
+If they need to be changed then edit Constants.java and type
+> javac -classpath .
+Constants.java

+By default

-### Step 2 Generate Samples
+### Step 2: Generate Samples
 This step generates a set of sampled positions for training each of the classifiers.
 For each chromosome ten sets of a million positions are generated where positions from that chromosome are excluding from sampling.
 This should be executed by calling:

 >java -classpath .
 MakeSampling

-### Step 3 Create Training Files
+### Step 3: Create Training Files
-This generates training files for each of the labels based on the sampled positions in samplingfile for training Liblinear.
+This generates training files for each of the constrained element sets based on the sampled positions in samplingfile for training Liblinear.

 >java -mx14000M -classpath .
 MakeTrainFiles samplingfile

 This should be called for each sampling file.
 There are 10 sampling files for each chromosome.

-### Step 4 Train Classifers
+### Step 4: Train Classifers

 Classifiers should be trained with Liblinear https://www.csie.ntu.edu.tw/~cjlin/liblinear/

-### Step 5 Generate Predictions on Portions of Chromosomes
+### Step 5: Generate Predictions on Portions of Chromosomes
 This step takes the trained classifers and makes predictions for each label set in ten different subsets of each chromosome.
 This is done to allow the execution to be done using less memory and time.